 - Not Great for Hard to Reach Places- Although the vacuum head was small enough to fit under my couches, the canister at the top made it difficult to angle it well enough to reach all the way under.
 If I angled it on the pivot ball it sort of worked but then it was really awkward to move around.

 - Noisy- It can be noisy if a solid piece gets in.
 There was a peanut on my floor which got sucked up and it banged against the canister the whole time.
-Not a huge deal but kind of annoying.
+Not a huge deal but it seems like they should have thought of that when it was designed.

 - Power Button- You have to hold the power button down the whole time you’re vacuuming.
 If you’re using it for a while this gets annoying.